 How to create, add and test DKIM records?

-How to create add and test DKIM records 1
+image for How to create, add and test DKIM records article

 Email clients that successfully pass the DKIM check are more loyal to emails than to those that fail.
-At the same time, e-mail messages that do not contain DKIM headers are processed in standard mode.
-The principle of operation DKIM is based on standard asynchronous encryption.
+At the same time, e-mail messages without DKIM headers are processed in standard mode.

 How to Create a DKIM Record For a Domain?